sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 attempting to assign to one raises an error rather than silently modifying it.
 Reading via `gs$` is unaffected.

-## General accessors
+## Other general accessors

-All `GraphSpace` accessors start with a `gs_*` prefix to avoid naming conflicts with functions from other packages, particularly graph-analysis packages that are commonly used alongside.
-Here we reproduce the general usage for these accessors, already documented individually in the function help pages.
+Here we show typical usage of other general accessors used across the tutorials.
+Output is omitted for brevity; run the calls interactively to see each result.

 ``` r